joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/about-local-sql-databases.md

-Adobe AIR includes a SQL-based relational database engine that runs within the runtime, with data stored locally in database files on the computer on which the AIR application runs (for example, on the computer’s hard drive).
+Adobe AIR includes a SQL-based relational database engine that runs within the runtime, with data stored locally in database files on the computer on which the AIR application runs (for example, on the computer's hard drive).
 Because the database runs and data files are stored locally, a database can be used by an AIR application regardless of whether a network connection is available.
-Thus, the runtime’s local SQL database engine provides a convenient mechanism for storing persistent, local application data, particularly if you have experience with SQL and relational databases.
+Thus, the runtime's local SQL database engine provides a convenient mechanism for storing persistent, local application data, particularly if you have experience with SQL and relational databases.